alexandra433/ansible-fun/other-stuff/extending_partition.md

-First, partition the ec2 instance so that there is actually something to extend
+First, partition the ec2 instance so that there is actually something to extend besides just the root partition

 Then create a snapshot of that volume because there's too many steps

 **Extending a partition**
 ---------------------------------
-Going to increase size of hard disk and extend the partition for /tmp **Increase disk space**
+Going to increase size of hard disk and extend the partition for /tmp

+***Increase disk space***

 AWS console > click into the volume > modify > change size from 8 to 9 GiB
 - Once volume state is optimizing, can start messing around
 ```